axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

  <p>According to Václav Havel, dictatorships are held together by historical roots, ideology, and the very people they dominate.
 That is what he concluded in the <em>The Power of Powerless</em>.
 Looked at it through this lense, <em>businesses are dictatorship</em>.</p>

 <h1>The Power of Dictatorships</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident, published <em>The Power of the Powerless</em>.
-Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.
+Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.<sup id="bm01"><a href="#en01">1&nbsp;</a></sup>
- <p>In the essay, his most striking observation is that what keeps together dictatorships is the acceptance of the very people that they oppress<sup id="bm01"><a href="#en01">&nbsp;</a></sup>.
-He also observed that sovie-style dictatorships<sup id="bm02"><a href="#en02">2&nbsp;</a></sup> are based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of &ldquo;the means of production,&rdquo; that is, everything that can generate wealth, including people.
+ <p>In the essay, his most striking observation is that what keeps together dictatorships is the acceptance of the very people that they oppress<sup id="bm02"><a href="#en02">2&nbsp;</a></sup>.
+He also observed that sovie-style dictatorshipsare based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of &ldquo;the means of production,&rdquo; that is, everything that can generate wealth, including people.
 In summary,</p>
  <table>
   <tr>
    <th><p>Huge<br>Power<br>Block</p></th>